concourse/docker-image-resource/README.md

 ### `out`: Push an image, or build and push a `Dockerfile`.

 Push a Docker image to the source's repository and tag.
-The resulting version is the iamge's ID.
+The resulting version is the image's ID.

 #### Parameters